Last Updated on December 1, 2020 by Oddmund Groette

 When trading there is a lot of decisions to make: when to buy, when to sell, when to take profit, when to take a loss etc. If using your own judgment this might be tiresome and sometimes very difficult to execute.
 And for most traders highly unlikely to bring any success.
 Why?
 With so much decision making it requires a great intellect to beat the market.
 You have to fight the market, but also fight yourself.
 It’s so easy to do the wrong thing if you don’t have objective rules.
 These rules need to be backtested, of course.

-As with any endeavor, there is pros and cons with mechanical rules.
-Basically there are four huge advantages compared to discretionary trading:
+As with any endeavor, there are pros and cons to mechanical rules.
+Basically, there are four huge advantages compared to discretionary trading:

 - A mechanical system automates the whole trading process.
 All the work is done before you open a position, and all you need to do is to do what the rules tell you to do.
-No second guessing and no panicking.
+No second-guessing and no panicking.
 All peace and quiet.
 It enables you to overcome greed and fear and frustration.
 You simply take the emotions out of the trade.
 Of course, this requires that you have a good deal of faith in the system.
 But if you know it will make money in the long run, it should be relatively easy to implement.
-Certainly during a period of losses a mechanical system will have an advantage compared to using your own judgment.
+Certainly, during a period of losses, a mechanical system will have an advantage compared to using your own judgment.
 Humans have a tendency to take the wrong action at the wrong time.
-Certain personality traits makes trading complicated.
+Certain personality traits make trading complicated.
 Your inner demons will come out easily when trading.

 - If trading mechanically, your trading most likely will be more consistent and disciplined.
 Discipline is what most traders need.
 It’s absolutely essential that you have some rules when trading.
 If you trade discretionary it’s more difficult to sharpen the strategy.
 When having specific rules you can do post-analysis to determine what works and what don’t.
 It’s also a lot easier to trade many more strategies at the same time.
 That can smooth the equity curve a lot.
 Try to use the law of big numbers to your advantage.